lderkzen/hou-units/docs/Use Cases/UC803 Inactive user logged out.md

 `Any Guild Member`

 ### Overview
-`Any guild member` will be automatically logged out, if he didn't visit the site for too long.
+`Any guild member` will be automatically logged out, if he didn't visit the site for a while.

 ### Preconditions
 - Users must be logged in.